| I discovered electronics in 1963, when I was eleven,

 Electronics after that.
 "Mac's Service Shop" ran until 1977,

+but Frye's other writing seems to have ceased ten years earlier.
 John T. Frye died in January, 1985, at his home in Logansport.

 As always, I'd love to hear from you if you have additional